nitishsahni/PokerBot/README.md

 # Hold'em Bot

-- The ultimate poker bot.
-Automates everything from creating an account to winning.
+- A poker bot.
+Automates everything from creating an account to playing.

 - Generalized design allows others to fork and implement their own strategies.